pallets/itsdangerous/docs/index.rst

 -------------

-Because strings are hard to handle this module also provides a serilization interface similar to json/pickle and others.
+Because strings are hard to handle this module also provides a serialization interface similar to json/pickle and others.
 Internally it does in fact use simplejson by default which however can be changed if you subclass.
 The :class:`Serializer` class implements that: